Home » Blogs » Nebraska Nature » Elk – Guardians of Nebraska’s Wilderness

 By the late 1800s, elk had been nearly extirpated from Nebraska.
 Their numbers dwindled to the point where they were no longer a common sight, and in many regions of the state, they were completely gone.
 This pattern of decline mirrored what was happening to elk populations across much of the United States, with herds disappearing from large portions of their historical range.

-In the 1960s and 1980s, Nebraska initiated reintroduction programs, releasing elk from other states into the Pine Ridge region and the Niobrara River Valley — areas that still offered the open spaces and forests necessary for elk to thrive.
-These reintroductions marked the beginning of a new chapter for elk in Nebraska, with populations slowly beginning to rebound.
+In the 1960s, elk naturally started reoccurring in Nebraska, and by the 1980s, they were established in the Pine Ridge region, which still offered the open spaces and forests necessary for elk to thrive.
+This marked the beginning of a new chapter for elk in Nebraska, with populations slowly beginning to rebound.
 In 1986, Nebraska had its first modern elk hunting season.
 Since then, elk have expanded into the hills and rivers of western Nebraska, and the annual passage of young bulls through eastern Nebraska is a common occurrence.
-More than 1,600 elk have been harvested since the first season in 1986.
+More than 4,000 elk have been harvested since the first season in 1986.

 A biologist fitting an elk with a radio collar.